 NOTE: The goal keeper is permitted to slide within his penalty area while attempting to play the ball.

-shall be penalised by the award of a free kick to be taken by the opposing team from the place where the offense occurred, subject to the over-riding conditions of Playing Rule 13.
-Should a player of the defending team commit one of the above eleven offences within the penalty area, the player shall be penalised by a penalty kick.
+shall be penalized by the award of a free kick to be taken by the opposing team from the place where the offence occurred, subject to the over-riding conditions of Playing Rule 13.
+Should a player of the defending team commit one of the above eleven offences within the penalty area, the player shall be penalized by a penalty kick.
 A penalty kick can be awarded irrespective of the position of the ball, if in play, at the time an offence within the

 penalty area is committed.

 A player committing any of the five following offences: